 58 Will courts compel or recommend mediation or other forms of alternative dispute resolution before proceeding with a trial?
 What role do courts have in ADR procedures?

 Under Spanish law, mediation prior to filing a claim is not mandatory, unless the parties have signed a mediation agreement, in which case the parties are compelled to initiate mediation but not to finalise it.
 When the court summons the parties for the preliminary hearing, it will inform them of the possibility of resorting to negotiation, including mediation, in an effort to resolve the dispute.
 The preliminary hearing will then start with the judge asking the parties whether they have reached an agreement or are willing to do so immediately.
 At that time, the parties may also jointly request a stay of the proceedings to submit to mediation.
 If the parties do not so request, mediation does not stay court proceedings (subject to any specific rule).

 59 Describe any notable attempts by policy-makers to increase knowledge of private competition law and to facilitate the pursuit of private antitrust claims?

-Further to the prior consultation process carried out by the Ministry of Justice in 2015–2016, by far the most notable development has been the implementation of the Damages Directive in May 2017.
+By far the most notable development has been the implementation of the Damages Directive in May 2017.